Welcome to COLCA!

 SPIRITUAL REQUIREMENTS

-• Parents must support and comply with the philosophy, statement of faith, biblical perspective on marriage, gender, and sexuality, spiritual goals, policies, practices, and mission of City of Life Christian Academy.
+The parent and student support City of Life Christian Academy’s statement of faith and core values.
+You agree to comply with the school's philosophy and biblical perspective on marriage, gender, and sexuality, spiritual goals, policies, practices, and mission of City of Life Christian Academy.

 ACADEMIC REQUIREMENTS

-• Students must be able to read, write, and speak fluent English
+Applicants must be able to speak, read, and write fluent English.

 BEHAVIORAL REQUIREMENTS